thuytien45/movies-app/README.md

 Here's a walkthrough of implemented user stories:

-> Please record screen to a GIF file and attach (link here)[/home/phucsaiyan/Documents/workspace/movies-app/Screencast from 2025-06-15 20-10-52.webm]
+> Please record screen to a GIF file and attach [link here](/home/phucsaiyan/Documents/workspace/movies-app/Screencast from 2025-06-15 20-10-52.gif)

 ## Introduction